zannloo/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+The specified path is invalid.

+    * 1a1.
+ProfBook shows an error message.

+      Use case resumes at step 1.

+* 1b.
 The parameter to be changed is invalid.

-    * 1a1.
+    * 1b1.
 ProfBook shows an error message.

       Use case resumes at step 1.